unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 <B>Version 2, ready for testing in the car:</B><BR>
+(Still has the EXTI mod, i.e. pre *Rs* pin mod - which will be in V3)
 ![RCD330 Dual CAN Filter Blue](pics/RCD330_Dual_CAN_Filter_Blue_small.png)

 The RCA socket is for connecting the vehicle CAN Bus to the rear Flip Camera (Dynamic Lines).<BR>